deephdc/fasterrcnn_pytorch_api/README.md

 ## Dataset Preparation

-To train the FasterRCNN model, your annotations should be saved as XML files.
+To train the FasterRCNN model, your annotations should be saved as Pascal VOC XML formats.
 Please organize your data in the following structure:
 ```
 data
 │